-The United Kingdom-based cybersecurity software company Sophos Group Plc has had a security breach issue which has openly exposed some customer data.
+The United Kingdom-based cybersecurity software company Sophos Group Plc has had a security breach issue that has openly exposed some customer data.
 Cloud storage breach issues have not been uncommon in this difficult year.
 2020 has seen its fair share of breaches and this specific issue concerns a tool that stores information on customers.

 Following the breach, Sophos contacted customers via email stating that there was an access permission issue.
 The problem was with a tool that was used to store information about customers.
 Specifically, the tool is used to communicate between the customer and Sophos Support.